 A stripped AR15 80% lower receiver.
 All it needs is milling and it will be ready to accept the LPK.

 Technically, 80% lowers are stripped by nature, and do not need to be referred to as “stripped lowers”.
 When comparing an 80% lower to a stripped lower, a few key differences arise:

 -80% lowers are not considered a firearm by the ATF.
 This means no background checks, no FFL required, and no need to get off your couch.

 -No serial number.
 Now, this is only true in some states so make sure to do your own research on your specific states laws, and 80% Arms offers serialized options for those of you in 2nd Amendment restricted states.
 But generally speaking there is no serial number, meaning the lower can be shipped straight to your door.

 -Milling and tools required.
 Since 80% lowers are not completely milled out, there is labor and assembly required when purchasing one.
 With our 80% lowers and industry recognized Jigs, 80% Arms makes it easy to complete your lower.

 Buy a Stripped Lower from 80% Arms!

-Whether you need a serialized lower or not, 80% Arms can provide you with a high quality and affordable lower receiver and jigs!
+Whether you need a serialized lower or not, 80% Arms can provide you with a high quality and affordable lower receiver, jigs, or an 80 percent lower kit!
 Ready to be milled out and completed with your favorite budget or high end lower parts, we offer lowers in various styles and colors, as well as high end triggers, grips, and miscellaneous parts needed to complete your next build!